A prescription for projectors to compute helicity amplitudes in D dimensions: A few examples

-The linear polarized amplitudes projected out by applying eq.~(\ref{EQ:LPgggg8}) to $\mathcal{A}^{[\text{1-loop}]}_{gggg}(i)$ contain both UV and IR singularities, manifested as poles in $\epsilon$.
+The linear polarized amplitudes projected out by applying eq.~(\ref{EQ:LPgggg8}) to $\mathcal{A}^{[1,i]}_{gggg}$ and $\mathcal{A}^{[2,i]}_{gggg}$ contain both UV and IR singularities, manifested as poles in $\epsilon$.
 We are only interested in the finite remainders defined by subtracting all these singularities in accordance with a certain convention.
 For our purpose, there is no need to stick to a specific IR-subtraction scheme.
-All we need to know is a factorization formula providing us with a set of terms that capture all singularities in $\mathcal{A}^{[\text{1-loop}]}_{gggg}(i)$ (with the process-independent singular coefficients obtained in CDR).
-To be specific, we choose to define the finite remainders of the virtual amplitude $\Big|\mathcal{A}^{[\text{1-loop}]}_{gggg} \Big\rangle$ by the following explicit on-shell UV and IR subtraction terms:
+All we need to know is a factorization formula providing us with a set of terms that capture all singularities in $\mathcal{A}^{[l,i]}_{gggg}$ (with the process-independent singular coefficients obtained in CDR as explained in previous sections).
+We choose to define the finite remainders of the virtual amplitude $\big|\mathcal{A}_{gggg} \big\rangle$ in accordance with the IR factorization formulae in refs.~\cite{Catani:1998bh,Sterman:2002qn,Aybat:2006wq,Dixon:2008gr,Becher:2009cu}, conveniently denoted by

-where $s_{ij} \equiv 2 p_i \cdot p_j$, and $\mu_{DR}$ denotes the auxiliary mass parameter of dimensional regularization.
-The IR factorization coefficients listed in eq.~(\ref{EQ:ggggUVIRcounterterms}) are extracted from the known singular part of $\mathcal{A}^{[\text{1-loop}]}_{gggg}(i)$ given in ref.~\cite{Bern:1991aq}.
-The IR singular pieces of eq.~(\ref{EQ:ggggUVIRcounterterms}) are the same for all IR subtraction methods (for the same renormalized virtual amplitude).
-In our consideration the finite remainders of virtual amplitudes are defined by subtracting all pole singularities of the loop amplitude~(\ref{EQ:colordecomposition}) by means of eq.~(\ref{EQ:ggggUVIRcounterterms}).~\\